MicrosoftDocs/windowsserverdocs/EssentialsDocs/install/Create-a-Server-Recovery-DVD-for-Remotely-Administered-Servers.md

  **Factory reset**

  This recovery returns the server to the original state that existed when the server was shipped from the factory.
 Following a factory reset, you are asked to perform the initial configuration of the server just as you were the first time you turned it on, and all settings and customizations are lost.
-This is also referred to as â€œDay 0.â€?
+This is also referred to as Day 0.?
 Because factory reset requires that a hardware-specific image be shipped with the server, the partner must author the server recovery DVD.

  **Bare-metal restore**